top of page

 Policies and Procedures are available on request which will be emailed for your convenience.

-At Cygnets Pre school our sessions are structured to ensure that the children benefit from well-planned stimulating activities that link into the Early Years Foundation Stage framework (EYFS), but flexible enough to easily accommodate child-initiated play.
+At Cygnets Preschool our sessions are structured to ensure that the children benefit from well-planned stimulating activities that link into the Early Years Foundation Stage framework (EYFS), but flexible enough to easily accommodate child-initiated play.
 Staff uses the principles of the EYFS to observe and track each of their key children’s progress and development, planning future activities and experiences tailored to individual children’s interests and needs.
 We aim to make the learning experience as much fun as possible so that the children enjoy what they are doing and remain engaged.
 We believe that outdoor play is paramount to a child’s learning and development and every day we offer free flow between indoors and outdoors regardless of the weather.
-The weather should not be a barrier to learning therefore we ask for your child to be equipped with suitable clothing and footwear such as a warm coat and wellies in winter and a sun hat and sun cream in the summer.
+The weather should not be a barrier to learning therefore we ask for your child to be equipped with suitable clothing and footwear such as a warm coat and wellies in winter and a sun hat and sun cream to be applied in the summer.
 We recommend that you don’t put your child in their best clothes because we like to explore and clothes can become dirty.
 Jumpers are available to purchase in the setting with the Cygnets logo on.
 The most memorable days are usually the ones that end with the dirtiest clothes.

 lincolnshire.fsd